priverop/JUSToolkit/docs/dev/texts.md

 ## Battle folder

 Here we have the tutorials.
+They all have the same structure: StartingOffset, a lot of random unknown ints and the pointers.
+These pointers just store the size of the string starting from 0.
+For example if the first two strings are 2bytes and 4bytes long, the pointers will be 02 and then 06.

 | Name          | Format | Description |
 | ------------- | ------ | ----------- |